Bardejov: History

-The territory of present-day Bardejov has attracted settlers since the Stone Age.
+The present-day city developed from an old Slavic settlement, into which German settlers moved (probably not until the 13th century).
 However, the first written reference to the town dates back to the 1240s, when monks from Bártfa complained to King Béla IV of Hungary about a violation of the town's borders by Eperjes (today Prešov, Slovakia).
 By that time, the notable Basilica of St. Giles had already been built.